Ninagawa123/roid1_urdf/readme.md

 # Usage

-This demo has been confirmed to work on ROS-melodic with Rviz.
+This demo has been confirmed to work on ROS-melodic,noetic with Rviz.

 $ cd ~/catkin_ws/src/